 Here is another hoop house plan that I found.
 Great tutorial.
 Get the greenhouse plans here.
 If it’s a hoop house that you are after, visit Bootstrap Farmer for all kinds of greenhouse parts and accessories.

 The hoop house is the most common of all greenhouses.
 Wind blows over them better than square designs, and water drops runs off easily.
-With the heavy plastic sheathing, you can also roll it up or down with east to ventilate when necessary.
+With the heavy plastic sheathing, you can also roll it up or down with ease to ventilate when necessary.

 12. Thrifty Greenhouse